rallyhealth/sbt-git-versioning/README.md

 ### Not recommended (unless have good reasons): version.override

 ...or by overriding the version that will be applied to a specific build, using the `version.override` setting.
-Typically this is done by at the command line to avoid changing `build.sbt`.
+Typically this is done at the command line to avoid changing `build.sbt`.
 ```
 sbt -Dversion.override=1.2.3 publish[Local]
 ```